wir3z/hubitat/owntracks-hubitat/README.md

 3. Logging
 - Enable logging.

+4. Delete family member(s)
+- Deletes selected family members from the app and their corresponding child device.
+Ensure no automations are dependent on their device before proceeding.

 ## Hubitat Driver Configuration
 Once a user has been enabled in the app, a device with the name 'Owntracks - USERNAME' will be created.